remowxdx/AoC-2020/README.md

 ## [Day 4](https://adventofcode.com/2020/day/4)

 Part 1 took 25 minutes, Part 2 32.

 This are the kind of problems which I like less: much parsing and many rules.

-The implementation straightforward: parse the passports in a list of dicts (Maps) and then check that they have "all" required fields for part 1.
+The implementation is straightforward: parse the passports in a list of dicts (Maps) and then check that they have "all" required fields for part 1.
-And also check that the field's values are valid for part 2.
+And also check that the value of the fields is valid for part 2.
 As always I had problems parsing the strings...

 For part 2 I decided to not use regular expression, so I worked with only